Beginning of the end for Mueller? Paul Manafort’s civil suit

 I am not an expert in US administrative law, but I have to say that none of these arguments looks to me especially convincing.

-The first argument looks to me to based upon a misunderstanding of the nature of the case Manafort is seeking to bring.
+The first argument looks to me to be based upon a misunderstanding of the nature of the case Manafort is seeking to bring.

 Manafort is not suing Rosenstein and Mueller, which is what the Justice Department’s Code appears to prohibit.
 What he is doing is applying for a Judicial Review by the Court of Rosenstein’s and Mueller’s exercise of their powers, which is something completely different thing.